sshaz1/dogs/README.md

 # spinningdogs

-Reads vertices from dog.txt to draw a picture of a dog.
-Applies transformations and rotations to each dog using
+Using glfw3 and glew in C++.
+Reads vertices from dog.txt to draw 8 dogs.
+Each of them have transformations applied to them so that they appear in a circle and rotate.